gcmaximus/scanext/README.md

 <i>~ Scan your extension, Free your tension.</i>

 ## Usage
-There are 2 ways of running the tool:
+There are 2 ways of running ScanExt:
 1. Build and run on docker

+Build the docker image from Dockerfile.
 ```
 docker build . -t <name>
 ```

+Run the docker image.
 ```
 docker run <name>
 ```